 Your brain chemicals are definitely not going to function properly anymore because they are all out of whack due to the medication that you’ve been abusing.
 So you will definitely go through a period of time where you actually feel like you cannot get happy because those chemicals in your brain aren’t functioning the way they are supposed to.

 So once you take the drug away from your body that’s been helping you feel normal, you are going to possibly experience a period of deep depression.
-Many different painkiller addicts go through this, and this is what you have to live within order to get your body back and functioning properly again.
+Many different painkiller abuse or addicts go through this, and this is what you have to live within order to get your body back and functioning properly again.

 Painkiller Dependency And Addiction

 There is actually a difference between physical dependence on a drug and a psychological dependence, which is basically an addiction.
 If your body is physically dependent on a drug then you cannot function properly without it.
 That’s where the withdrawal symptoms come in, and that’s where all of the pain and misery come in as well since your body is going to physically crave the drug that you have taken away from it.